Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Global contractions

 \section{Global contractions}

-In this section we prove a result about the behaviour of the sequence of homeomorphisms $(f_\omega^n)_{n\geq 0}$ for a typical event $\omega$.
-For random walks on the circle, almost surely there is a fixed finite number of repulsor points, so that $(f_\omega^n)_{n\geq 0}$ contracts every arc wich does not contains one of these repulsors, see \cite{Mal}.
-We obtain an analogous statement here, though the global beahaviour might be not be as easy to understand, and the proof harder because of the lack of continuity.
-The goal of this section is to prove the following result:
+In this section we come back in the context of Section \ref{pre}: $K$ is a compact subset of $\R$ and $G$ is a finitely generated subgroup of locally monotonic homeomorphisms of $K$.
+We prove a result about the behaviour of the sequence of homeomorphisms $(f_\omega^n)_{n\geq 0}$ for a typical event $\omega$.
+For random walks on the circle, almost surely there is a fixed finite number of repellor points, so that $(f_\omega^n)_{n\geq 0}$ contracts every arc which does not contains any of these repellors, see \cite{Mal}.
+We obtain an analogous statement here, though the global behaviour is not as easy to understand, and the proof is harder because of the lack of continuity.
+Precisely, the goal of this section is to prove the following result.

-\begin{proposition} Suppose that the action of group $G$ on $K$ does not have an invariant probability measure.
+\begin{proposition} Suppose that the action of group $G$ on $K$ does not admit any invariant probability measure.
 Then there exist positive numbers $\lambda$ and $C$ and an integer $p$ such that the following statement holds.
-For $\mathbb{P}$-almost every $\omega$ in $\Omega$, there exists a finite finite set $F$ of cardinal less than $p$ such that for any neighborhood $A$ of $F$, for any large enough $n$, the set $f_\omega^n(K\backslash A)$ is contained in an union of $p$ balls of radius $e^{-n\lambda}$. \end{proposition}
+For $\mathbb{P}$-almost every $\omega$ in $\Omega$, there exists a finite finite set $F$ of cardinal less than $p$ such that for any neighborhood $A$ of $F$, for any large enough $n$, the set $f_\omega^n(K\backslash A)$ is contained in a union of $p$ balls of radius $e^{-n\lambda}$. \end{proposition}

 Note that this proposition is stronger than Proposition \ref{globalcontrcorollary}, and so its proof will finish the proof of Theorem \ref{Tits} as well.
-To prove the proposition, we are going to study the obstructions to the contracting behavior of $(f_\omega^n)_n$, and divide it into two types: the \textit{break points}, where the monotonicity of $f_\omega^n$ breaks, and the \textit{repulsors points}, where $f_\omega^n$ sends small neighborhood into a large set.
+To prove the proposition, we are going to study the obstructions to the contracting behavior of $(f_\omega^n)_n$, and divide it into two types: the \textit{break points}, where the monotonicity of $f_\omega^n$ breaks, and the \textit{repellor points}, where $f_\omega^n$ sends small neighborhoods into a large set.
+We will give precise definitions later.
 As a tool to prove this proposition, we also establish the following dichotomy phenomenon: given two initial conditions and a typical event, the two corresponding trajectories either remain far away or synchronize exponentially fast.
 This dichotomy phenomenon is described in the next section.
-In the two sections after we study the break points and the repulsor points and prove that these two type of points mainly localize around a finite set.
+In the next two sections, we study the break points and the repellor points and prove that these two type of points mainly localize around a finite set.
 In a final section we combine all these arguments to prove Proposition \ref{globalcontr}.